fadhlillah2/microservices-xsis/README.md

 ### Data Model
 The data model for this CRUD application consists of a single entity: MovieEntity.
 The Movie entity has the following properties:

-- id: The unique identifier for the title
+- id: The unique identifier for the movie
 - title: The title of the movie
 - description: A brief description of the movie
 - rating: The rating of the movie